SHAKESPEARE, SOCIETY AND IDENTITY - 2021/2

 Module code: ELI2041

 This module introduces students to the advanced study of Shakespeare’s plays, designed to build on their existing knowledge.
 The module introduces students to a range of different approaches to the texts while engaging in contemporary debates in Shakespeare studies.
-Teaching will be based on the tutor’s original research as published in five scholarly monographs.
-The module is partially structured around three broad themes: history, psychology, and morality.
-Students will study some of Shakespeare’s best known works, such as the four major tragedies (King Lear, Hamlet, Othello, Macbeth), Richard III, and Measure for Measure, as well as relatively lesser known plays such as Titus Andronicus, Timon of Athens, and Henry VI Parts 2 and 3.
+Students will study some of Shakespeare’s best known works, such as Richard III, Measure for Measure, Anthony and Cleopatra, Romeo and Juliet, Henry V, The Winter's Tale, Titus Andronicus and King Lear.
 They will be asked to engage with scholarship and criticism in order to come to their own informed and sophisticated interpretations of the texts.

 School of Literature and Languages